How does it work?

 to raise their deductible a significant amount just to afford it?
 Even with our

-lower premiums, fewer than 2% of our customers hit their plan’s incident limit
+lower premiums, only about 0.5% of our customers even hit their plan's incident limit.+

 2. What will affect your clients’ reimbursements?